 Royal Gardens Concerts

-Alongside the river, Royal Gardens were transformed into a cross between a huge market and concert arena.
-Stalls were set up selling everything from mattresses, to household items, to street food.
+Alongside the river, the Royal Gardens were transformed into a cross between a huge market and a concert arena.
+Stalls were set up selling everything from mattresses to household items to street food.
 Concert stages also appeared, allowing several bands to entertain the crowds with thumping music of all genres, from Khmer pop to heavy metal.

 Surrounding the stages, scores of tables and chairs were set up for people to sit and listen to the music or to enjoy the food and drink on offer from the many different food vendors.
 We had a great meal of stir-fried beef with rice, prawn soup, and a bottle of water. fried chicken and roasted chestnuts.

-Within seconds we looked like drowned rats and were covered in talcum powder.
-There was no malice though, everyone was jovial and laughing, having fun.
+Within seconds, we looked like drowned rats and were covered in talcum powder.
+There was no malice in it, though; everyone was laughing, joking and having fun.

 The closer we got to Pub Street, the busier it became, to the point where we struggled to keep track of each other.
-Pub Street itself was chaotic, as revellers spilt out into the road from bars and restaurants.
-Loud Khmer New Year songs pumped out from all directions competing with each other for volume.
+Pub Street itself was absolute chaos, with revellers spilling out into the road from bars and restaurants and Khmer New Year songs blasting from all directions.

 Angkor Sankranta Festival